We are supported by commissions earned for purchases made through the links in our articles. Learn more.

 In several countries in Indonesia, dog meat is eaten.
 Bali is one of the top consumers of dog meat.
 Each year, 60,000 to 70,000 dogs are killed for their meat.

 Despite the widespread concern of dog meat causing the spread of rabies, this meat continues to be sought by Bali citizens.
+Dog meat stew is one of the most common dishes prepared by many ethnic groups around Indonesia.

 In 2017 explosive journalistic expose, investigators discovered many tourists visiting Bali were served dog meat and told it was another kind of meat, such as beef.